Skip to main content

 SkillsVehicle must have all skills required by the job

-Vehicle rangeMaximum distance or duration per route
+Vehicle rangeMaximum distance or drive time per route

 Objective

-The solver minimizes a lexicographic objective:
+The solver minimises a lexicographic objective:

 Relations